 If you aspire to be a discussion panelist, or already find yourself winging it in the panel arena, it helps to understand that there are many layers to the art of effectiveness when you’re in the spotlight.
 This article will take you through the six essential aspects of maximizing your panel opportunities.
-Perfect these techniques for boosting your confidence and polishing your demeanor, and prepare to be asked back to speak again and again.
+If you perfect these techniques for boosting your confidence and polishing your demeanor, you can also prepare to be asked back to speak again and again.

 State Your Name

 Strangely, it’s not unheard of for even an experienced panelist to forget to begin by stating their name, occupation and their relevance to the discussion.
 I don’t have to explain why it’s fundamental to the effectiveness of your contribution for the audience to know who you are and what company you represent.
 What I do have to stress it how important it is to remind yourself to tell them, first and foremost.

 This one’s for the introvert in us all: It’s completely normal for you to be nervous as the panel discussion commences.
 My advice is to just accept this as human nature, and do your best not to let on about it.
 A good approach is to be mindful of your posture and breathing before you speak the first time around.
 Exhale deeply before you introduce yourself.
 If you can pull off a smooth opening, just watch how relaxed you suddenly become.